paulmarrington/Analytics/Assets/Askowl/Analytics/Documentation/Analytics.md

 ## Introduction

 Analytics attempts to record and summarise the data you need from game-play to manage your relationship with your players.
-It is useful to
+It is